-While marble is a relatively inexpensive choice, as compared to other natural stone countertops, it does require maintenance and repairs over its lifetime.
-The two main problems when it comes to marble is that for one, it stains quite easily, because it is a porous and absorbent stone, and the second problem is that marble cracks.
+While marble is a relatively inexpensive choice compared to other natural stone countertops, it does require maintenance and repairs over its lifetime.
+The two main problems when it comes to marble are that it stains quite easily, for one, because it is a porous and absorbent stone, and the second problem is that marble cracks.

-This article will teach you the ways that you can repair a cracked marble countertop for your bathroom vanity, DIY style.
+This article will teach you how you can repair a cracked marble countertop for your bathroom vanity, DIY style.

 Natural marble naturally cracks.
-While it is a relatively durable and hard material that can be compared to the hardness of quartz, marble, like any other natural stone, it’s susceptible to cracking and breakage.
+While it is a relatively durable and hard material compared to the hardness of quartz, marble, like any other natural stone, is susceptible to cracking and breakage.

-The reason why marble cracks could be from high temperatures, falling objects, a very humid weather and environment, or natural defects.
-The bottom line is, it is not unusual for marble to crack, make sure you read our post on how to remove your bathroom vanity to avoid this situation.
+The reason why marble cracks could be from high temperatures, falling objects, very humid weather, and environment, or natural defects.
+The bottom line is, it is not unusual for a marble to crack, make sure you read our post on how to remove your bathroom vanity to avoid this situation.

 Can marble cracks be fixed?